MEHU-LIISA Steam Juicer Review

 Steaming Apple juice 4

-The fruit pan is set into the unit and covered.
-Use...
+The fruit pan is set into the unit, and covered...

 Steaming Apple juice 9